cincanproject/tools/cincan-tool.md

     % cincan list

-The output is made from columns of: tool name, input types, output types
+The output is made from columns of tool name, input types, output types

 The list is compiled from metadata LABELs inside dokertized tools, as seen in this clip from `Dockerfile` for the tool 'tshark':